Petts Wood Circular walk

 - In 40m at a T junction turn left.

-- In 100m turn left up onto a mound.
-Continue on this path ignoring all cross paths until in 240m you turn left.
+- In 120m at a 5-way junction, where the wood opens up, take the second left up onto a mound.
+Continue on this path ignoring all crossing paths until your reach a T-junction in 240m where you turn left.

-- In 180m ignore a right fork and in another 100m just when you reach the opening with the William Willett memorial sundial turn right, cross a 4-way junction and follow that path ignoring all turnoffs.
+- In 180m ignore a right fork and in another 100m just when you reach the opening with the William Willett memorial sundial turn right, cross a 4-way junction and follow this path ignoring all ways off.

-- In 260m cross the St Paul's Cray Road with care.
+- In 260m cross St Paul's Cray Road with care.

-- In 240m turn left and pick the path between a concrete pillar and a wooden post in the path.
+- In 210m turn left and pick the path between a concrete pillar and a wooden post in the path, passing the oak tree with the St Paul's Cray Common plaque on the right.

-- In 30m turn left into Scadbury Park through wooden barriers.
+- In 30m, at an information board, turn left into Scadbury Park.

-- In 40m turn slightly right joining a wide track.
+- In 40m turn slightly right joining a wide track with metal mesh covered wooden boards on the ground ahead of you.

-- In 850m turn left between wooden fences to the ruins of the 15th century moated manor house.
+- Follow this path ignoring all ways off and in 850m follow the London Loop sign left between wooden fences to the ruins of the 15th century moated manor house.

-- After the view of the manor house at the board turn right to rejoin the main path.
+- After the view of the manor house turn right at the panel in the corner to rejoin the main path in 20m by turning left.

-- In 120m turn left and walk through an avenue of trees.
-Follow the path for 800m as it turns left and up a hill towards a house.
-Pass the house and cross a lane through a metal kissing gate.
+- At a T-junction in 120m turn left and walk through an avenue of trees.
+Follow the path for 800m ignoring all ways off as it turns left, crosses a valley and then ascends up a hill towards a house.
+Pass the house and cross a lane through metal kissing gates.

-- In 450m you come to a car park.
-Follow the Acorn Trail sign.
+- In 330m you come to a car park.
+Follow the Acorn Trail sign (in your back when looking at the car park) around a bench to the left of the car park.

 - In 750m cross a lane.

-- In 100m at a T junction turn right.
+- In 100m at a T junction turn right following the London Loop sign.

 - In 140m cross a path.

-- In 150m where a small path crosses turn right into the woods.
+- In 180m, where a small path crosses from the open area of heather on the left, turn right into the woods.

 - In 50m at a T-junction turn left.

-- In 80m cross a path and 10m further on turn right downhill with a field on your left.
+- In 80m cross a path and 10m further, at a footpath sign and a plaque of the National Trust announcing that you are now entering the Hawkwood estate turn right downhill with a field on your left.

 - At a T-junction with a lane turn left.

-- In 50m turn right through a metal barrier.
+- In 50m turn right through a metal barrier next to a private entrance to a house.

-- In 300m take the right fork with a field on your right.
-For adventures types you could also take the left fork and continue to take the left option wherever possible until you come to the main path at the edge of the wood again where you turn left and continue until you come to the stream in the next item.
+- In 250m keep right with a field on your right.
+For adventures types you could also turn left and continue to take the left option wherever possible until you come to the main path at the edge of the wood again where you turn left and continue until you come to the stream in the next item.

 - In 500m at a T-junction turn right.